 the second fastest supercomputer with a performance of 1.012 exaFLOPS in the world since 2023.
 The cost was estimated in 2019 to be US$500 million.

-- Reducing the LCD brightness, disconnecting unused peripherals, disabling Bluetooth when not needed, and choosing shutdown or hibernate over standby mode all help conserve energy.
-Fine-tuning your laptop’s power management
+- Reducing LCD brightness, disconnecting unused peripherals, disabling Bluetooth when not needed, and opting for shutdown or hibernate instead of standby mode are effective strategies for conserving energy on a laptop.
+Additionally,

-settings—like adjusting sleep timers and CPU usage plans—can also make a noticeable difference.
-Together, these habits not only prolong each battery charge but may also extend the battery’s long-term health.
+fine-tuning power management settings—such as adjusting sleep timers and customizing CPU usage plans—can significantly enhance efficiency.
+These practices not only help extend each battery charge but also contribute to preserving the battery’s

 - DDR4 SDRAM (Double Data Rate Fourth-generation Synchronous Dynamic Random-Access Memory) is a type of SDRAM with a high bandwidth ("double data rate") interface.